CPU Comparison

 Which has more cores?

-The Intel Xeon 676X Processor has the most cores.
-Core counts: Intel Xeon 674X (28 cores), Intel Xeon 676X Processor (32 cores).
+The Intel Xeon 676X has the most cores.
+Core counts: Intel Xeon 674X (28 cores), Intel Xeon 676X (32 cores).

 Which is faster in multi-core benchmarks?

 The Intel Xeon 674X posts the highest multi-core benchmark score.
-Multi-core results: Intel Xeon 674X (38,400), Intel Xeon 676X Processor (0).
+Multi-core results: Intel Xeon 674X (38,400), Intel Xeon 676X (0).
 Benchmark figures are approximate and workload-dependent.